Skip navigation

 • This reduction in energy use is particularly vital as concerns about climate change continue to grow and reducing our carbon footprint becomes increasingly important.

-That is why at 2oneLab, we prioritise working with local producers and build our machines on-site in Germany.
-Furthermore, by utilising 3D Printing, parts can be produced locally, closer to their point of use, reducing the carbon footprint associated with shipping and leading to faster production times.
+At 2onelab, we focus on local production and assemble our machines on-site in Germany.
+By leveraging sustainable 3D printing, parts can be manufactured closer to their point of use, reducing shipping-related emissions and accelerating production times.

 Sustainable Materials for 3D printing

 Recycled materials like R-PET (Recycled Polyethylene Terephthalate) and R-PLA (Recycled PLA) contribute significantly to waste reduction by repurposing plastic waste.
-These materials are often made from discarded plastic bottles or used PLA prints, giving them a second life while reducing the environmental impact of plastic waste.
+These materials are often made from discarded plastic bottles or used PLA prints

-5. Metal-based filaments, such as Copper, Bronze, Brass, and Stainless Steel allow for durable and recyclable parts.
+Metal-based filaments, such as Copper, Bronze, Brass and Stainless Steel allow for durable and recyclable parts.
 These materials can be reused and recycled without losing their inherent properties, making them a more sustainable choice for producing metal components.

 Decoration picture of an abstract bullet